Essential Packing List

 Hiking and Sports Gear

 If you are an avid hiker or plan to spend many hours walking, then please adapt your travel wardrobe accordingly and pack good quality hiking clothes.
-If you do hike or plan to go on safari, trousers and shorts with pockets can be very handy.
+If you do hike or plan to go on safari, trousers, and shorts with pockets can be very handy.
 Paratrooper pants work well for zipping off the pants to shorts.
 Sports clothes are important for the daily or weekly exercises you might be involved in.
 However, even if you don’t hike, you will still want to go for some early morning runs or hit the gym.
 Some of the clothes for these include tracksuits to yoga pants, yoga shirts, vest, and if it is cold remember gloves.

 If you are cycling be sure to have stretch clothing and the correct footwear.
 Some hire companies will not allow you to hire their equipment if you have flip-flops and not enclosed shoes.

 You will need practical swimwear for the beach and swimming pool.
-Men have it easy on them since they can just dive into the waters in shorts, but be aware some hotels and pools will scrutinise this.
+Men have it easy on them since they can just dive into the waters in shorts, but be aware some hotels and pools will scrutinize this.
 Women don’t have such privileges though.
 There is, however, an endless list of swimsuits that women wear for the beach.
 They include one-piece swimsuits, bikinis, tankini, and bandeau.
 Make sure you have at least one set of those in your suitcase.
-Ladies also take a wrap as hotels, resorts, and cruises will not allow you to wander around in your swimwear – especially to meals.
+Ladies also take a wrap as hotels, resorts, and cruises will not allow you to wander around in your swimwear – especially for meals.

 Also, respect the local customs and be prepared.
 In China, for example, you CANNOT swim in the swimming pool in any hotel without a swimming cap as we found out in Beijing.
-To purchase may cost you $20 at the Gymnasium or Wellness centre, and some countries forbid bikinis to be worn, so pack alternatives.
+To purchase may cost you $20 at the Gymnasium or Wellness center, and some countries forbid bikinis to be worn, so pack alternatives.

 Precautions when Making your Packing List

 Black attracts the sun and draws it into your clothing.
 Yellow and blue apparently attract the butterflies, and legends say red will have you as a target for a bull!
-However white repels the sun and is a cooler colour to wear.
+However white repels the sun and is a cooler color to wear.

 Also, there are countries like Kenya they don’t allow anyone to walk around in military clothing.
 It is considered illegal by the government.
 So leave behind your camouflage attire.